 Technology and education are in an arms race, so it makes a lot of sense for governments and agencies to understand the progress and opportunity of AI and automation.
-Oregon’s Workforce and Talent Development Board worries a lot about education, training and talent development in Oregon.
-The Board wants to understand the skills that working Oregonian’s need for current and future jobs.
+Oregon’s Workforce and Talent Development Board worries a lot about education, training, and talent development in Oregon.
+The Board prioritizes understanding the skills working Oregonians need for current and future jobs.

-When we were asked by the Workforce and Talent Development Board to hold a workshop on AI workforce readiness for more than 100 executives and educators at the Oregon Talent Summit, we had to rapidly innovate on our existing workshop processes in order to handle such a large, diverse crowd.
-Especially when the brief was for practical, tangible output that people could apply in their organizations.
+When Sonder Studio was asked by the Workforce and Talent Development Board to hold a workshop on AI workforce readiness for more than 100 executives and educators at the Oregon Talent Summit, we had to rapidly innovate our existing workshop processes in order to handle such a large, diverse crowd—especially when the brief was for practical, tangible output that people could apply in their organizations.

 We came up with a design-thinking, table-top exercise where participants assessed their own organization’s AI-readiness, the results of which were rolled up and indicative of the State’s overall readiness.
-Table-based groups had time to talk and compare answers to discussion points around training for technical and non-technical people, how many roles in the company explicitly include AI responsibilities, the diversity of decision-making and whether the company has people whose job it is to obsess over ethical, social and regulatory stuff.
+Table-based groups had time to talk and compare answers to discussion points around training for technical and non-technical people, how many roles in the company explicitly include AI responsibilities, the diversity of decision-making, and whether the company has people whose job it is to obsess over ethical, social, and regulatory matters.

-As AI changes the way humans approach work, skills that are the most valuable will change.
-Many of these skills—empathy, questioning, coaching, dealing with complexity and unpredictability—are hard to measure.
-This exercise showed people that AI readiness goes well beyond technology and the role of the IT department.
+As AI changes how humans approach work, the most valuable skills will change.
+Many of these skills—empathy, questioning, coaching, and dealing with complexity and unpredictability—are hard to measure.
+This exercise showed people that AI-readiness goes well beyond technology and the role of the IT department.
 Adopting AI successfully means developing skills across all of the business.